sankhaMukherjee/myCutter/{{cookiecutter.project}}/Readme.md

 ## Installing

 The folloiwing installations are for \*nix-like systems.
-This is currently tested in the following system: `Ubuntu 18.10`.

 For installation, first close this repository, and generate the virtual environment required for running the programs.

 This project framework uses [venv](https://docs.python.org/3/library/venv.html) for maintaining virtual environments.
 Please familiarize yourself with [venv](https://docs.python.org/3/library/venv.html) before working with this repository.
 You do not want to contaminate your system python while working with this repository.

-A convenient script for doing this is present in the file [`bin/vEnv.sh`](../blob/master/bin/vEnv.sh).
+A convenient script for doing this is present in the file [`bin/vEnv.sh`](../master/bin/vEnv.sh).
 This is automatically do the following things:

 1. Generate a virtual environment
 2. activate this environment